unbit/uwsgi-docs/PyPy_benchmarks.rst

 * Results are rounded for ease of reading.
 Each test is executed 10 times on an 8-core Intel i7-3615QM CPU @ 2.30GHz.
 * The CPython version is 2.7.5, PyPy is latest tip at 2013-05-23.
 * Tests are run with logging disabled.
+* Tests are run without thunder locking
+* The client suite introduces ad-hoc errors and disconnections, so numbers are way lower that what you can get with 'ab' or 'httperf'

 Generally the command lines are: